sushidev-team/laravel-vatvalidator/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Manuel Pirker-Ihl via [manuel.pirker-ihl@ambersive.com](mailto:manuel.pirker-ihl@ambersive.com).
+If you discover a security vulnerability within this package, please send an e-mail to Manuel Pirker-Ihl via [manuel.pirker-ihl@ambersive.com](mailto:manuel.pirker-ihl@ambersive.com).
 All security vulnerabilities will be promptly addressed.

 ## License